DHYEY166/DHYEY166/README.md

 ## 🚀 About Me

-I'm a data science enthusiast with a strong foundation in machine learning and a growing expertise in deep learning, particularly for computer vision tasks.
+I'm a data science enthusiast with a strong foundation in machine learning and a growing expertise in deep learning, particularly for Computer Vision and Natural Language Processing tasks.
 I love tackling complex problems, especially in medical imaging analysis, and I'm eager to collaborate on projects that make a real-world impact.

 ## 🔭 My Current Focus